redsonola/collabcmi/README.md

 npm run start

 Main js file is: App2.svelte
+goLoop(async ()) -- is the main update function. motion analysis measures are then updated in the keypointsUpdated() function called there. the three?.dispatch(etc. etc.) is calling the threejs drawing code.

-participant.js: holds all the synchroncity measures and data for each participant.
+participant.ts: holds all the synchroncity measures and data for each participant.
 Only the calling participant (participant) has the synch info.

 Note: Currently, it still has all the code for my audiovisual instrument so it will play a bit of music when it is opened if you move enough.